Report an overgrown garden and vermin

 Overgrown and unkempt gardens do not necessarily indicate a public health issue.

 Rats and mice are attracted to areas containing decaying waste, food stuffs or soft furnishings.

-If you regularly spot rodents on your property you should inspect and proof any vulnerable areas of your home, outbuildings and boundary.
+If you regularly spot rodents on your property you should check and fix any vulnerable areas of your home, outbuildings and boundary.
 A professional pest control service will be able to confirm whether there is an infestation issue, and if it is a result of the condition of any neighbouring land.
 Their report may be passed on to us as evidence of any public health risk and we will take appropriate action.

-Contact Public Health & Regulation
+Public Health & Regulation